top of page

 This begged the question—can you trust what’s offered in the GPT Store?
 More importantly, instead of borrowing someone else’s invention, should you just create your own?

 Jacob Cass, founder of branding and design consultancy JUST Creative, is a proponent of building your own GPT.
-“I know that it’s not for everyone and a lot of people are intimidated by it,” says Cass about how some creative professionals perceive AI tools.
+“I know that it’s not for everyone and a lot of people are intimidated by it,” says Cass about how some creative professionals perceive AI tools for web design.
 “But once people are shown how it's done, they're like, ‘Oh, I get it now!’
 Something clicks.”

 To date, Cass has authored various GPTs—for his own use and available to all on ChatGPT-4—to help with everything from creating visual mood boards to blog posts.
 In his own words, Cass shares more about his experience with GPTs and how to go about creating your own.